SkyWalkerMM26/code-quiz/README.md

 * Press Start
 * Go through the questions.
 * Input your initials.
-* See how you did.
+* Your scores and initials will show.

 Tools used : Git, Github, and VS Code.